SimenBergo/Planteskolen/README.txt

 change the email of your user to one you can actually access.
 An email will be sent from our API to this adress with further info and links to change password.
-It is also poosible for other people to create a user by going to the login page and pressing the sign up link.
-When creating a user here, that persons role will be set to anonymous, and then a manager needs to update that user's role if needed.

 Regards,